nus-cs2103-AY2223S2/tp/docs/index.md

 ![Ui](images/Ui.png)

-**Unibook is a desktop application for coaches to manage training sessions and student athletes.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+**SportSync is a desktop application for coaches to manage training sessions and student athletes.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).

-* If you are interested in using Unibook, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
+* If you are interested in using SportSync, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
-* If you are interested about developing Unibook, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.
+* If you are interested about developing SportSync, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.

 **Acknowledgements**